 Below, we’ll dive into each of these issues in a little more detail so you can get a better idea of why your AC may potentially be making a clicking noise and what you can do to fix it.

-If you’d rather have a professional take a look at your AC, we’d be happy to help.
-We’ve been around for quite some time, so no matter why your AC is making a clicking noise, we can help.
+f you’d rather have a professional take a look at your AC, Patrick Riley technicians are here to help.
+We’ve been around for over 30 years, so we have solutions for all types of clicking or clunking noises.
 For our general AC repair pricing and process, you can check out our AC repair page.

 Clicking Noise #1: Faulty contactor

-Your contactor essentially plays “operator” when it comes to your AC system.
-Your thermostat calls for cool air, and your contactor is in charge of turning your outdoor AC unit “on.”
+Your contactor plays the role of “operator” when it comes to your AC system.
+Your thermostat calls for cool air, and your contactor is in charge of turning on your outdoor AC unit.

-However, if your contactor is broken, malfunctioning or simply worn out, the message will never get from your thermostat to your outdoor AC unit, which can cause a clicking noise as the system tries to start up but can’t.
+If your contactor is broken, malfunctioning, or simply worn out, your outdoor AC unit won’t be able to receive any signal from your thermostat.
+This can result in your AC making a clicking noise as the system tries to start but can’t.

-If you think you may have a bad contactor, you’ll need to reach out to a pro.
-Because this piece of your AC can store a high voltage, attempting to repair or replace a contactor could shock you or result in damage to your AC system.
+If you think you may have a bad contactor, reach out to a Patrick Riley professional.
+This piece of your AC unit can store a high voltage, and attempting to repair or replace a contactor without precaution could result in an electrocution or in damage to your AC system.